Arnazz10/Reo10bot/README.md

 - ✅ Friendly and human-like replies
 - ✅ Commands like `/start`, `/help`, `/joke`, `/motivate`, `/time`, `/date`
 - ✅ Recognizes keywords like *hi*, *sad*, *thank you*, *love*
-- ✅ Easily extendable with more commands and personality
+- ✅ Easily extendable with more commands and personality.
 - ✅ Built with `python-telegram-bot` v22+

 ---